Shellyspike/Primo/Primo.Office.MyOffice_en.md

    A element for adding a new sheet to the Table.
 Includes the following properties:

    1. **Table**:
-      - Columns — Number of columns.
+      - Columns — number of columns.
+Mandatory.
-      - Index — Sheet index.
+      - Index — sheet index.
-      - Name — Name of the new sheet.
+      - Name — name of the new sheet.
+Mandatory.
-      - Rows — Number of rows.
+      - Rows — number of rows.
+Mandatory.

    ##### Delete sheet

    A element for deleting a sheet from the Table.
 Includes the following properties:

    1. **Table**:
-      - Index — Sheet index.
+      - Index — sheet index.

    ##### Get sheets

    A element for retrieving the list of sheets from the Table.
 Includes the following properties:

    1. **Output**:
-      - Variable — Variable for storing the list of sheets.
+      - Variable — variable for storing the list of sheets.

    ##### Rename sheet

    A element for renaming a sheet in the Table.
 Includes the following properties:

    1. **Table**:
-      - Name — Name of the sheet.
+      - Name — name of the sheet.
-      - Index — Sheet index.
+      - Index — sheet index.

 ---